voostindie/markdown-curator/adrs/0002 One daemon process for all repositories.md

 - All files in a vault need to be read into memory, every time.
 - Startup costs of the application are incurred every time a file changes.
-- Extra configuration to manage, outside of the application.
+- Extra configuration to manage, outside the application.